Charles I. Guarria

 Since 2009, more voters have identified as Independent than Republican or Democrat.

 The Forward Party, No-Labels, Robert F. Kennedy Jr., and Dr. Cornel West are all looking to capitalize on the moment.
-Mr. Kennedy and Dr. West have left the parties that they’ve been associated with while Forward and No-Labels work towards ballot access.

-No Labels may have a candidate in Democratic Senator Joe Manchin.
 In early November, Mr. Manchin announced he would not seek reelection.
-This past week, he reaffirmed to NBC's Meet the Press host Kristen Welker that he "absolutely" would consider running for president in 2024.
+Then reaffirmed to NBC's Meet the Press host Kristen Welker that he "absolutely" would consider running for president in 2024.
 Sen. Manchin represents West Virginia; he is considered a moderate, it is no secret that he and the No Labels have a kinship.

 Clearly, there is change in the air.
 It is a change that bends less toward a left or right paradigm and more towards anti-establishment.